Canardia: Possible crest-shape

+Classification

 The precise classification of Canardia among hadrosaurs is still uncertain.
 In 2013, based on the similarities between the maxillae of Canardia and Aralosaurus, Prieto-Marquez and colleagues had included these two genera in a new group of basal lambeosaurines called Aralosaurini.
 However, a different classification was proposed in 2021 by Longrich and colleagues when describing the genus Ajnabia from Morocco.
 Unlike previous studies which divided European lambeosaurines into different lineages (Lambeosaurini, Parasaurolophini, Tsintaosaurini and Aralosaurini), the study by Longrich et al. considers all European lambeosaurines to form a monophyletic clade named Arenysaurini, which also includes the newly described North African genus.
 Canardia is not here identified as being particularly close to Aralosaurus, and occupies a more derive position.

 The phylogenetic analyzes carried out by Prieto-Márquez and his colleagues led to the following cladogram: